Its a secret

 • For the purposes of this review process, a project consisting of one building cannot have more than one legal phase.

+Individual units in new condo projects must be available for immediate occupancy at the time of loan closing.
 If the project is part of a larger development, and the unit owners are required to pay monthly assessments of more than $50 to a separate master association for that development, lenders must review the overall development plan for the master association to evaluate the acceptability of the project.
+The overall development plan of the project must be reviewed and the following must be acceptable:

 • consistency of future and existing improvements,